MyStarInYourSky/openshift-cachet/README.md

 Note that if you have a big installation, the backup may not restore properly in the small gear due to disk quotas.
 Not much can be done about that, you will have to get a larger gear.

+### PHP
+To upgrade PHP, see instructions at https://github.com/boekkooi/openshift-cartridge-php By default, this uses the latest version of PHP avaliable at the time of launching the application.

 ## Backup and Restore
 Mgmutil, located in $OPENSHIFT_DATA_DIR/bin allows for backups to be created.
 Backups are automatically created during an upgrade, and can be used to restore the deployment if an upgrade fails.
 If a upgrade fails, that is the fastest way to get your app back, so make sure you do a backup.
 The generated backup is stored in $OPENSHIFT_DATA_DIR/backup.tar.gz